Preparing for Summer Essentials

 Housing Cannot be Extended

-Participants traveling by car may be dropped off directly on campus at their assigned residence hall on arrival day.
+Participants traveling by car may be dropped off and picked up directly on campus at their assigned residence hall on arrival day and departure day.
 Participants are not allowed to drive themselves to the program or park a vehicle on Stanford’s campus.
 Drivers should check all posted signs and ensure they are not parking in permit-only spots.
-Stanford Pre-Collegiate Studies is not responsible for any parking tickets received on Arrival or Departure days.
+Stanford Pre-Collegiate Studies is not responsible for any parking tickets received on arrival or departure days.
 Additional information about parking on campus can be found here.

 Program-Specific Arrival and Departure Dates